b-crawl/bcrawl/README.md

   - v1.12.1: Icicle Burst (L7 Conjurations/Ice) shoots several weak icicles.
 It's similar to the Scattershot wand, but it shoots icicles (40% cold), it has lower accuracy, and it's less affected by monster AC.
   - v1.14.2: Flaming Arrows (L2 Charms/Fire) adds bonus damage to ranged attacks, at the cost of 2 MP per projectile.
   - v1.15: Steam Barrier (L6 Charms/Fire) creates steam clouds around the player, gives rF+ and rC-, reduces player spell power (-1 enhancer level), and gives an AC bonus proportional to its remaining duration.
+  - v1.21: Confusing Touch is re-added as a very different spell.
+It only works while unarmed without a shield, and has a chance based on your level and enemy HD to confuse hit enemies for 1 to 2 turns.
+It does not prevent players from dealing melee damage, and does not end when it affects an enemy.
+Currently, it's exclusive to Martial Artists.

 #### Spell Changes
   - At high spell power, transformations now last forever.